yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

 Sender Information
 ******************

-In Sender information you can optionnaly define the logo of your company displayed on labels.
+In Sender information you can optionally define the logo of your company displayed on labels.

 .. warning:: Be advised that the format is very restrictive, here are the rules: